internal-page-background-header

 6. Test them out

-When you’ve completed your documentation perform a dry run of the activity using your SOP as your guide.
+When you’ve completed your process documentation perform a dry run of the activity using your SOP as your guide.
 If you can, use an individual from a different team who has never performed this task before and see whether they can reproduce the steps based on your documentation.
-This will show up any gaps in your SOPs and will allow you to correct any mistakes - or make updates to optimise their utility.
+This will show up any gaps in your SOPs and will allow you to correct any mistakes or make updates to optimise their utility.
 Validate the process and its outcomes against what was required and intended by the SOP.

-7. Use diagrams and flowcharts (and photos and videos)
+7. Use diagrams and flowcharts

 The use of flow charts, diagrams, pictures and even videos, in your SOPs can make the difference between SOPs that merely tick compliance boxes and those that are actually helpful and practical for their intended audience.
+Graphical representations of the flow of tasks are a great way to remove ambiguities, demonstrate dependencies and flag up points where errors can happen or choices need to be made.

 Business Management System

-We would argue that the ability to capture processes graphically and for them to be accessible to the business as a whole, should be a key feature of any digital business or quality management system you choose.
+We would argue that the ability to capture processes graphically and for them to be accessible to the business as a whole should be a key feature of any digital business or quality management system you choose.
 A Graphical Business Management System, for example, can help you visualise the entire structure of a business diagrammatically, letting you drill down into the structure of individual departments and their SOPs as required.
-This helps workers contextualise operations, while giving them the detail they require to do their jobs more effectively.
+This helps workers contextualise operations while giving them the detail they require to do their jobs more effectively.

 8. Maintain the Documentation

-Storing and maintaining SOPs in a version-controlled document management system will help you keep a historical record of the evolution of your business practice, which will be helpful both for trouble shooting and auditing purposes.
+Your work isn’t finished once the standard operating procedure is written.
+In order for it to remain relevant and useful, it’s got to be updated to reflect changes in the way you do things, the advent of new equipment and new regulatory requirements.
+Storing and maintaining SOPs in a version-controlled document management system will help you keep a historical record of the evolution of your business practice, which will be helpful both for troubleshooting and auditing purposes.
 The right Quality Management tools will even be able to notify key stakeholders at regular intervals to review the SOPs for accuracy and relevance.

 The last word

-Tags: ISO 9001:2015, quality management system, New Product Development
+Tags: ISO 9001:2015, Quality Management System, New Product Development

 Joe Byrne